tinytao1/poh/README.md

 May 1, 2025.
 This is my third coding project.
 Here, for the first time, I have utilized a loop, and a corresponding array - FUN times!
-And I've gotten much more comfortable accessing, reading/writing, input elements.
+I've gotten much more comfortable accessing, reading/writing, input elements.
 A big challenge for me in this project was writing the conditional statements to give the checkbox rows their autofilling behaviors, which have several parts.

 Now that the webpage is working, when I look back on the build process I can see lots of room for improvement.